daniel-s-ingram/arm-mirror/README.md

-Uses OpenCV and TensorFlow to allow the uArm Metal to mirror the movement of your hand.
+Using just a webcam, this program will cause the uArm Metal to move however you move your hand.
+The state of the pump is also controlled by the closing and opening of your hand.

 Open hand -> pump off